RappyPlugins/LabyUtils/readme.md

 - `labyutils.info.economy` - See economy balances in `/labyutils`
 - `labyutils.info.version` - See LabyMod versions in `/labyutils`
 - `labyutils.info.region` - See player regions in `/labyutils`
+- `labyutils.permissions.*` - Gives the player all configured LabyMod permissions
 - `labyutils.reload` - Grants access to `/labyutils`

 ## Dependencies